zincio/apidocs/source/includes/_orders.md

 Attribute | Type | Description
 --------- | ---- | -----------
-retailer | String |The retailer code of the supported retailer products | List | TODO shipping_address | Object | TODO shipping_method | String | The desired shipping method for the object. billing_address | Object | TODO
+retailer | String | The retailer code of the supported retailer products | List | A list of [product objects](#product-object) that should be ordered. shipping_address | Object | TODO shipping_method | String | The desired shipping method for the object. billing_address | Object | TODO
 payment_method | Object | TODO
 retailer_credentials | Object | TODO

 ### Optional Attributes